-I am working as a researcher at TCS Innovation Lab.
+I am a Scientist at TCS Research and currently working at the TCS Innovation Lab, Kolkata.
 Before that I worked briefly as a researcher at SICS Swedish ICT in Sweden.
 I got my bachelor’s and master’s degree from Jadavpur University in 2009 and IIT Bombay in 2011, respectively.
 I completed my PhD studies at the Delft University of Technology in Netherlands in 2016.CV

 Virtualizating the IoT ecosystem has three major benefits – (i) tackling heterogeneity through a unified view of the device, (ii) reduce infrastructure cost by reusing and sharing devices, and (iii) achieve higher operational optimization of the deployed devices.

 A popular technique to reduce overall data traffic in a WSN is to keep only a subset of nodes active at any point of time.
 Data for the sleeping nodes can be reproduced using the data from the active nodes.
 This reproduction utilizes the inherent spatio-temporal correlation amongst the nodes.